Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 You can contribute by creating quizzes about [any subject](https://quizzie.io/tags) you want, in English or in French, for free.

-You can embed a quizz in your own web page or blog, for free.
+You can embed a quiz in your own web page or blog, for free.

-You can keep your quizz private and use it in your training, with your colleagues or friends, for 1.5€: the price of a coffee.
+You can keep your quiz private and use it in your training, with your colleagues or friends, for 1.5€: the price of a coffee.

 You can use Markdown and thus embed images, code, quotes, etc. in the quizzes.
 You can also embed YouTube videos and Deezer track previews, if you like blind tests or want to provide a video explanation for your answers.

-You can get statistics, and thus compare yourself to others, or know which questions of a quizz are easy and which ones are tough.
+You can get statistics, and thus compare yourself to others, or know which questions of a quiz are easy and which ones are tough.

 We we have tossed up a stackoverflow-ish [gamification](https://quizzie.io/users) [sauce](https://quizzie.io/badges/categories/all) on top of all.
 So it should be fun!